askoufis/clean-code-presentation/slides.md

 ---

-# Formatting
+# Formatting Tools

 <v-clicks>

+- Formats your code according to specific rules
+- In the JavaScript/TypeScript ecosystem Prettier is very common
 - Enforce consistent style
-- Consistency (usually) trumps personal preference
+- Consistency trumps personal preference (no more arguing over code formatting)

 </v-clicks>